minuscle/sif3-framework-dotnet/README.md

 ## Version control history

+**Sept 17, 2022 - 6.1.0 Resolved HTTP headers issue**

+- Fixed an issue whereby HTTP headers were not being correctly passed as request parameters from Consumers to Providers.

 **Aug 25, 2022 - 6.0.0 Upgraded to support .NET 6 and Entity Framework Core**

 - GENERAL CHANGES